margaretmz/icon-classifier/README.md

-# Icons Classifier
+# Icon Classifier with TFLite Model Maker
-An Icons classifier made with TFLite Model Maker
+End to End tutorial on how to create an icon classifier with TFLite Model Maker, then deploy it to Android.
+TODO: add Android code